oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_Extensions_Inference_Optimization/README.md

   Install using PIP: `$pip install notebook`. <br> Alternatively, see [*Installing Jupyter*](https://jupyter.org/install) for detailed installation instructions.

+- **Transformers - Hugging Face**

+  Install using PIP: `$pip install transformers`

 ### For Intel® DevCloud

-The necessary tools and components are already installed in the environment.
+Most of necessary tools and components are already installed in the environment.
 You do not need to install additional components.
 See [Intel® DevCloud for oneAPI](https://devcloud.intel.com/oneapi/get_started/) for information.
+You would need to install the Hugging Face Transformers library using pip as shown above.

 ## Key Implementation Details